Table of contents

 What Is a Medical Records Technician?

-Medical records technicians—sometimes referred to as health information technicians or health information specialists—assist medical offices and other healthcare agencies with the management and organization of patient health information.
+Medical records technicians — sometimes referred to as health information technicians or health information specialists — assist medical offices and other healthcare agencies with the management and organization of patient health information.
 This role is administrative, making it unlike healthcare positions that involve working directly with patients to diagnose, treat, and/or manage their healthcare issues.
-A medical records technician is more behind the scenes, handling the input, organization, and storage of patient information within the organization’s record-keeping system.

-What Does a Medical Records Tech Do?
+What Does a Medical Records Technician Do?

 Medical records techs have a variety of job functions.
 Among them are: